top of page

 image.png

-The Standard Chartered Journey credit card has a typical Local/Overseas spend miles earning rate, with special added on accrual rates for Dining and Travel spend.
+While the Standard Chartered Journey credit card has a typical Local/Overseas spend miles earning rate, points accelerators for Dining and Travel spend are present.

-Given that there is no capping present on both dining and travel spend, there is actually substantial potential to earn a decent amount of airline miles with the Standard Chartered Journey credit card.
+Given that there is no capping on the points earned both dining and travel spend, there is actually substantial potential to earn a decent amount of airline miles with the Standard Chartered Journey credit card.

 However, one must also be realistic when looking at the MCC categories that grant extra "Miles" points.
 If your annual income is just above RM90,000 and you're looking to obtain the Standard Chartered Journey credit card, you're looking at a monthly income of around RM7000-8000.